jghekas/KYhealth/README.md

 tn_code.Rmd
 contains the code to generate the data frame for Tennessee.
 It also includes a handful of matching schemes (top quartile and full matching) along with their balance assessments.

+IN THE 617 FOLDER BUT NOT ON GITHUB:

+massdoublecheck.Rmd
+a double check of the top quartile balance assessment with and without population weighting

+Ben0509.Rmd
+almost the exact same as massrep.Rmd, although there is a little extra at the end and the code is a little more cleaned up.

+outcomes.Rmd
+looks at singular linear models for the outcome variables (need to check the strata function within these linear models).
+Also createed line graphs (roughly the same as in allhealth.R).  tried to do geepack--which I need to redo with different syntax.

+Memo0526.Rmd
+the start of a memo for collaborators... to add code and details to as needed.  send before continuing with outcome analysis on Kentucky and Tennessee

+tennessee.Rmd
+creates the data frame within the code. looks at 4 models for propensity scores (brglm and glm, pop weighted and unweighted) for Kentucky, creates control groups in 3 ways (top quartile, full matching, pair matching), and assesses balance for each of these 12 in two ways (weighted and unweighted).

+kentucky.Rmd
+creates the data frame within the code. looks at 4 models for propensity scores (brglm and glm, pop weighted and unweighted) for Kentucky, creates control groups in 3 ways (top quartile, full matching, pair matching), and assesses balance for each of these 12 in two ways (weighted and unweighted).

+massachusetts.R
+assumes that the data frame has already been made and loaded looks at the 4 different models (brglm and glm, pop weighted and unweighted) for Massachusetts by creating a control group (3 methods: top quartile, full matching, pair matching) and assessing balance (2 methods: population weighted and unweighted)

+allhealth.R
+same set up as above, but more work.  includes the creation of line graphs and a little extra outcome analysis